justincohler/evictions-learn/README.md

   }
   ```

-### Installation
+### Running
+We assume the use of Python 3.5+ for this project.
-* Run `pip install -r requirements.txt` in the top level of the repository.
+* Run `pip install -r requirements.txt` in the top level of the repository
-* Run `python setup.py install`.
-* Run `pytest -s` to run the test suite.
-If the tests pass, then you're successfully connected to the database!
+* Change directories into the `src` directory (`cd src`)
+* Run Phases 1, 2, and 3 of analysis described in the project description document via `python ml_utils.py`
+  * This will execute three different modeling phases on different combinations of classifiers, parameters, features, and output labels

 ## Feature Generation
 * Run the `Census_Data_Cleaning` ipython notebook in the data directory to clean the raw census data for import